ela-codes/ateodocio/README.md

 ===========================================

 My name is Aena (some know me as Ela).
 I am on a self-taught journey, working full time and studying programming in between!
-Python was my first language and I'm currently pursuing a Full-Stack roadmap.
+Python was my first language and I'm currently pursuing a Full-Stack roadmap with Javascript.

 * 🌍  I'm based in Canada!
-* ✉️  You can contact me at [ela.codes@gmail.com](mailto:ela.codes@gmail.com)
-* 🤝  I'm open to collaborating on open-source or personal projects.

 ### Skills